Charney Bassett

 Charney Bassett is a village and civil parish about 4+1/2 mi north of Wantage and 6 mi east of Faringdon in the Vale of White Horse.
 It was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
-The 2011 Census recorded the parish population as 314.
+The 2011 census recorded the parish population as 314.
 The River Ock flows through it, and divides here for a mile or so.
 The alternative name of the river, Charn or Cearn, may have originally applied to the northern arm only.

 Archaeology

 In 1978 Thames Water dredged a prehistoric flint axe-head from the River Ock in the parish.
 About 1 mi north of the village, between Charney and Pusey is Cherbury Camp, an Iron Age earthwork.
-It looks like the nearby hill forts on the Berkshire Downs but is unusual in being built on more or less level ground, away from any hill.
+It looks like the nearby hillforts on the Berkshire Downs but is unusual in being built on more or less level ground, away from any hill.
 Cherbury means "fort beside the River Cearn".
 It is larger than Uffington Castle hill fort.